IBMTechSales/liberty-enterprise-deployment-labs/Lab-1060-Liberty-Day2-operations/README.md

 ## Lab 1: Enable and visualize monitoring data

 This lab demonstrates how to enable the
-[`monitor-1.0` feature](https://www.ibm.com/docs/en/was-liberty/nd?topic=environment-monitoring-monitor-10) andvisualize it through the Admin Center.
+[`monitor-1.0` feature](https://www.ibm.com/docs/en/was-liberty/nd?topic=environment-monitoring-monitor-10) and visualize it through the Admin Center.
 Note that enabling monitor-1.0 may have an overhead of up to a few percent although this may be minimized by [filtering to specific statistics, if needed](https://www.ibm.com/docs/en/was-liberty/nd?topic=10-multiple-components-monitoring).